liuan/blog/README.md

 ### future

-* 1. I want to show more valuable articles on my blog, especailly some works of myself.
+* 1. I want to show more valuable articles on my blog, especially some works of myself.
 * 2. Making this site more easy to get what you want!

 ### Contact Me

-Any problem, feel free to contact me.
+Any problems, feel free to contact me.
 Email: liuanaqi@gmail.com